 Nature provides habitats for living organisms and is the origin of various resources vital to the existence of humanity Biodiversity is thus one of the indicators that reflect the health of the environment and ecosystems.
 It is undeniable that advances across different dimensions of modern life have had extensive impact on biodiversity, leading to the destruction of natural resources, extinction risks for certain plant and animal species, as well as loss of wildlife habitats.
 CKPower is thus committed to environmental and social responsibility in its business operations and recognizes the significance and benefits of biodiversity, with a vision that seeks to deliver energy security on the path of sustainability.

 Therefore, CKPower thoroughly conducts environmental impact assessment for every project and prescribes preventive measures and solutions covering physical, biological, and biodiversity aspects.
-The company also executes activities as part of biodiversity management throughout the process, from designing to the development of projects to mitigate impacts on biodiversity (if any), and has set a goal of achieving no net loss of biodiversity as part of environmental impact assessment for all new projects.
-So far, all projects of the company and its subsidiaries have compiled EIA reports and none of the them are in conservation zones or world heritage sites.
-In 2019, the Xayaburi Hydroelectric Power organized the Happy Fish activity, in which fish were released into the “Fish Palace,” a spot with a large fish population located upstream of the Xayaburi Hydroelectric Power Plant, as part of the “fish ordination” ceremony.
-The objective of the activity was to create a conservation zone for local fish species so that they could thrive and continue to be vital resources for local communities along the Mekong river.
-The activity was conducted under the guidance of fishery biologists, who provided information on fish species that could be released into the wild and how to release them, as well as expert consultants and environmental engineers.
-All the fish released into the “Fish Palace” were species found in the Mekong river and were supplied by the Department of Livestock and Fisheries of the Lao PDR.
+The Company also carries out activities as part of biodiversity management throughout the process, from designing to the development of projects to mitigate impacts on biodiversity (if any), and has set a goal of achieving no net loss of biodiversity as part of environmental impact assessment for all new projects.
+So far, all projects of the Company and its subsidiaries have compiled EIA reports and none of the them are in conservation zones or world heritage sites.